The Charlotte Ledger: a new approach to journalism in a growing city

 4 local newsletters: We are a locally owned media company that distributes original information about Charlotte in 4 newsletters.
 We make about half of our material available to everyone at no charge, while the other half is only for paying members (🔒).
 Our newsletters are:

-Charlotte Ledger Business Newsletter (free/🔒): Our flagship newsletter, started in 2019, comes out 4 mornings a week and breaks news and tells you about business-y trends in Charlotte that you will find interesting.
+• Charlotte Ledger Business Newsletter (free/🔒): Our flagship newsletter, started in 2019, comes out 4 mornings a week and breaks news and tells you about trends in Charlotte that you will find interesting, in areas including business, education and community news.
 It also includes a roundup of news from other sources.
 The Saturday “weekend edition” regularly has a softer focus, with local human interest and lifestyle stories, and summarizes the most important local news of the week from multiple local and statewide sources.

-Transit Time (free): A weekly newsletter, distributed on Thursdays, that covers transit and transportation in Charlotte — from cars to light rail to buses to scooters.
+• Transit Time (free): A weekly newsletter, distributed on Thursdays, that covers transit and transportation in Charlotte — from cars to light rail to buses to scooters.
 We take you inside local and national trends and offer unparalleled and unbiased coverage of the city’s transit plan — one of the top local civic issues.
-This newsletter is produced in collaboration with our friends at WFAE and the UNC Charlotte Urban Institute.
+This newsletter is produced in collaboration with our friends at WFAE.

-Fútbol Friday (free): A weekly newsletter, distributed on Fridays, that gets you up to speed on Charlotte FC, Charlotte’s new Major League Soccer team.
-Whether you’re a casual fan, a diehard supporter or know nothing about soccer, we’ll make you better informed about the players and the dynamics during the club’s first season.
+• Fútbol Friday (free): A weekly newsletter, distributed on Fridays during the February-to-October pro soccer season, that gets you up to speed on Charlotte FC, Charlotte’s Major League Soccer team.
+Whether you’re a casual fan, a diehard supporter or know nothing about soccer, we’ll make you better informed about the players and the dynamics.

 Here’s how The Ledger works: We are primarily an e-newsletter that is also published to a website.
 About half of what we publish is free to all: our Monday and Saturday newsletters and the Transit Time newsletter on Thursdays.
 The other half are only for paying members: our full Wednesday and Friday newsletters and the Ways of Life newsletter on Tuesdays.